rpahl/pipeflow/README.md

 to re-run only steps that are affected by input or parameter changes, similar to the `make` utility.

-The package provides similar functionality to the [targets](https://CRAN.R-project.org/package=targets) package, but aims to be more *lightweight* and *easier* to use and understand.
+The package provides functionality similar to the [targets](https://CRAN.R-project.org/package=targets) package, but aims to be more *lightweight* and *easier* to use and understand.
 It can be used in a wide range of data analysis projects, from small exploratory analyses to large production pipelines while still providing a high level of control over the analysis process.

-### When to use `pipeflow`
+### Why to use `pipeflow`

-- first reason
-- second reason
+- promotes standardized analysis workflows
+- eases handling of complex analysis pipelines
+- improves reproducibility and reusability of code
+- improves error handling and debugging

+### Features

+- easy to learn
+- automatic tracking of dependencies between analysis steps
+- automatic skip of steps that are already up to date (similar to `make`)
+- easy track-keeping and management of pipeline parameters
+- dependencies verified at definition time
-- third reason
+- logging
+- re-using, modyfing, extending and combining of existing pipelines

+### Advanced features

+- apply one pipeline to multiple datasets and collect and combine results
+- build pipelines that modify themselves or create new pipelines at runtime
+- lock analysis steps manually to freeze results

 ### Installation